Ed Clancy knew his time was up after retiring from GB cycling team

 “Once I saw Ethan’s wheel going away from me, I knew I wasn’t quite where I needed to be.
 You might have seen it in my eyes yesterday but I probably knew there was a better option out there.”

 Clancy, Hayter, Ethan Vernon and Ollie Wood had posted a British record of three minutes 47.507 seconds on Monday.
-The problem is, that remains well off the pace of 3:45.014 set by world champions Denmark.
+The problem is, that was well off the pace of 3:45.014 set by world champions Denmark in Monday’s qualifying – and even further off the world record of 3:42.307 posted by Italy on Tuesday.

-“I’d have rather gone round there tomorrow in a 3.38 high-fiving the crowd with my fourth gold medal in hand on the podium but that aside, I’m glad I’ve got this far and I’m glad that I’ve gone down kicking and screaming and fighting,” added Clancy, who will now be replaced by Charlie Tanfield.
+“I’d have rather gone round there tomorrow in a 3.38 high-fiving the crowd with my fourth gold medal in hand on the podium but that aside, I’m glad I’ve got this far and I’m glad that I’ve gone down kicking and screaming and fighting,” added Clancy, who was replaced in the line-up by Charlie Tanfield.

 “I’m disappointed for it to have ended this way, I felt like I’d done all the hard work.
 We’d managed my back, the injury has been an issue for the last seven years really and I’ve had good weeks, I’ve had bad weeks…